 Jey also hosts popular Indian feasts that spiced up my soul.
 For those visiting Bacalar, do contact Jey and participate in this fun-loving event.

 That night, we met a couple of German travelers and quickly became friends with the happy bunch.
 A group of childhood friends, they planned yearly getaways around the world.
 After dancing the night away and going for swims/ burning our skin off the next day, it was inevitable that Jey invited them over for lunch on their last day in town.
 So there I was, helping cook an Indian meal for a bunch of foreigners in a small village in Mexico.
 It was a curious adventure.

 The most intriguing aspect of Bacalar was the number of adrift artists that wandered the streets.
 Creatives from around the world come and stay by the lagoon, turning the town into a hippie utopia.
 Some artists would negotiate a stay and a couple of meals for their brilliant work.
 When I was just about leaving Bacalar, Jey began talks with a couple of people to re-brand her simple bungalow.
 From its original white walls and minimalist surroundings to a mixture of colors, it is not difficult to see how talented these people were!

 10 Days Yucatan Peninsula Itinerary

 Tulum, Quintana Roo

-After chatting with the German group during lunch, I was quickly convinced that the best way to reach my last destination was with them and their minivan.
-As quick as were my days in Bacalar, I grabbed my backpack and was on my way to Tulum, another beautiful beach-side town in the state of Quintana Roo.
+My new Ferman friends quickly convinced me to hitch a ride with them to my last destination in the Yucatan Peninsula.
+As quick as were my days in Bacalar, I grabbed my backpack and was on my way to Tulum, another beautiful beach-side town in the state of Quintana Roo within the Yucatan Peninsula.